 2. Back Pain Should Resolve Itself

 It is commonly believed that once a back pain sufferers pain resolves that he or she no longer needs to worry about their back.
 The importance of prevention is evidenced by research showing a high percentage of individuals with back pain will tend to suffer a recurrence and that up to 80 percent of low back pain sufferers are still in pain one year later.

-4. Back Pain is due to a lack of Flexibility?
+4. Back Pain Caused by a lack of Flexibility